Gary Becker: Organ markets

 A 2007 article by Gary Becker and Julio Jorge Elias entitled "Introducing Incentives in the market for live and cadaveric organ donations" posited that a free market could help solve the problem of a scarcity in organ transplants.
 Their economic modeling was able to estimate the price tag for human kidneys (about US$15,000) and human livers (about US$32,000).
 It is argued by critics that this particular market would exploit the underprivileged donors from the developing world.

+Household Specialization model and feminist critiques

+Gary Becker’s household specialization model applied neoclassical rational choice theory to family life by treating the household as a single unit that maximizes utility through labor specialization.
+In this view, partners divide time between market work and home production according to comparative advantage, typically placing men in paid labor and women in domestic labor.
+Becker presented these outcomes as efficient responses to incentives and stable preferences rather than as products of culture or power.
+Feminist and cultural economists later argued that this model embeds existing gender norms while presenting itself as neutral.
+They contended that what appears as efficient specialization often reflects unequal labor-market access, discrimination, and socially shaped expectations.
+Building on and critiquing Becker, feminist economists developed bargaining and intrahousehold power models that incorporate negotiation, outside options, and the value of unpaid labor, offering a more realistic account of how decisions are made and how inequalities emerge within a household.

 Personal life

 Becker's first wife was Doria Slote.
 They were married from 1954 until her death in 1970.
 The marriage produced two daughters, Catherine Becker and Judy Becker.
-About ten years later, in 1980 Becker married Guity Nashat, a historian of the Middle East whose research interests overlapped his own.
+About ten years later, in 1980 Becker married Guity Nashat, an Iranian historian of the Middle East whose research interests overlapped his own.

-In 2014 Becker died in Chicago, Illinois, aged 83.
+In 2014 Becker died in Chicago, Illinois, aged 83, due to surgical complications.
 The same year, he was honored in a three-day conference organized at the University of Chicago.